-Q15: What differences are there between the two sequences?
+Q15: Ignoring ambiguity codes (Y and N), what are the differences between the two sequences?
 [HINT: There may be more than one]

 Q16: Which codon position from the start of the sickle cell sequence would this difference affect?
 What amino acid would the different codons encode in the two sequences?